Skip to main content

 timeout: 1h

-To integrate with Stably’s cloud platform and view test results in the dashboard, add the Stably reporter:
+To integrate with Stably’s cloud platform and view test results in the dashboard, configure the reporter in your playwright.config.ts:

 playwright.config.ts